-After completing the minimum requirement of 5 mW QSO's on the First of the month by working NG9D, KO5Q, HI8A, K4JJW, and KO5Q again, I decided I'd set some further goals to challenge myself, and set the following:
+After completing the minimum requirement of 5 mW QSO's on the First of the month by working NG9D, KO5Q, HI8A, K4JJW, and KO5Q again, I decided I'd set some further goals to challenge myself:

 1. Make at least one mW QSO each day of the month without using any contest mW QSO's except from the NAQCC Sprint.

 2. If #1 failed, I'd do the same but include other contest mW QSO's (but not count them for the challenge).

 3. Make at least 50 mW QSO's for the month without contest mW QSO's.